Dr. Matthew D Cox

 Dr. Cox then completed residency training in the Department of Otolaryngology – Head and Neck Surgery at the University of Arkansas for Medical Sciences, where he also went on to complete his fellowship training in otology and neurotology under the mentorship of Dr. John L. Dornhoffer.

 Dr. Cox has been extensively involved in numerous clinical research studies relating to otologic surgery outcomes, middle ear reconstruction, and implanted hearing devices.
 He has presented his results on numerous occasions at major national and international conferences.
 His work has been recognized with a Clinical Poster Award at the Combined Otolaryngology Spring Meetings in 2016 in Chicago, Illinois, as well as the Excellence in Resident Research Award, which he received in 2013 and 2016.
-His results have been published in over a dozen peer-reviewed articles in major academic journals, such as Otology and Neurotology and Otolaryngology – Head and Neck Surgery and he has authored five textbook chapters on topics within the disciplines of otology, neurotology and otolaryngology.
+His results have been published in numerous peer-reviewed articles in major academic journals, such as Otology and Neurotology and Otolaryngology – Head and Neck Surgery and he has authored five textbook chapters on topics within the disciplines of otology, neurotology and otolaryngology.
 Dr. Cox has been an invited reviewer for six peer-reviewed journals due to his subject matter expertise and experience in publication.

 PUBLICATIONS